• Skip to primary navigation

 Fresh Chives

 Chives flavor tastes like a combination of garlic and onions, and they can be added to homemade salad dressing, sour cream, soups, or even ground hamburger or turkey meat.
-In some recipes, you may want to substitute chives for onions to give your food a different flavor profile.
+You may want to substitute chives for onions in some recipes to give your food a different flavor profile.

 Chives are very easy to grow and can be started from seeds easily.
 When I need chives, I take my kitchen shears and chop off what I need.
 Use a sharp knife to dice it, then.